AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/assign-tasks.md

    >[!IMPORTANT]
    >
    >If any of the tasks is already assigned, the resources you indicate here are added to the tasks instead of replacing the existing resources on the tasks.
+   >
+   >
+   >You can only assign one team to a task.
+If a team is already assigned to one of the selected tasks and you assign another team to all tasks, the existing team will be replaced.

 1. (Optional) Select the radio button in the **Task Owner** column to indicate which resource is the primary assignee or the Owner of the task, when you assign more than one resource to the task.
 This is not available for teams.
 1. (Conditional) Specify the **Allocation %** for each resource assigned to the task if all the tasks you selected have a Duration Type of Effort Driven or Calculated Assignment.
 This indicates how much of their time these resources should spend on completing the task.
 This is only available for users and job roles.